-Even if the LTM-learning mode in OpenCards is the most efficient tool to memorize facts and figures, sometimes a more simplistic learning scheme is more appropriate.
+While the LTM-learning mode in OpenCards is the most efficient tool to memorize facts and figures, sometimes a more simplistic learning scheme is more appropriate.
 Just imagine an exam with many pointless facts the professor wants you to memorize.
 Or an upcoming trip to some far away country for which you want to learn the basic vocabulary as fast as possible.
-For such situations OpenCards implements a short term memorization scheme based on the well known Leitner system.
+For such situations OpenCards implements a short term memorization scheme based on the well-known Leitner system.

 The basic idea of the last minute learning mode is to assume a set of virtual boxes.
 All new flashcards start in the leftmost box and are shifted rightwards if the student can recall them correctly.
 If the student fails to recall an item, it is put back into the next left box (or the leftmost box if you set this option in the OpenCards preferences).
 The learning process ends, if all items are in the rightmost box.
 By learning this way you can quickly memorize new facts, but don’t expect this knowledge to last forever.

 How does the LastMinute mode work in OpenCards?